 To prevent damage to the bilge pump, do not run it dry for a prolonged period of time.

 BILGE PUMP LOCATIONS

 The aft bilge pump is located in the aft rigging compartment aft of the batteries.
-The forward bilge pump is located under the rigging lid between the consoles.
+The forward bilge pump is located under the rigging lid in the bow.

 COCKPIT SHOWER